cadet/CADET-Core/doc/modelling/reaction/index.rst

 Cross phase reaction models
 ---------------------------

-If a reaction is defined between a liquid phase (bulk or particle) and solid phases, the net fluxes of the reaction are defined as a function of the concentrations in the respective phases and is called a cross phase reaction, i.e :math:`f_{\mathrm{react}}(c^\mathrm{b}, c^{\mathrm{\ell}})`.
+If a reaction is defined between a liquid phase and solid phases, the net fluxes of the reaction are defined as a function of the concentrations in the respective phases and is called a cross phase reaction, i.e :math:`f_{\mathrm{react}}(c^\mathrm{b}, c^{\mathrm{\ell}})`.

 CADET features the following cross phase reaction types: